telac/quantumgator/README.md

 a quantum locked gator traversing through the magical quantum world!

 # memes
+What do you call an alligator with GPS?
+A navigator

 What do you call a thieving alligator?
 A crookodile